graphcore/simple-server-framework/examples/fine_tuning/whisper_ft_server/README.md

 -> The `dataset` task must be called before `train` or `eval` task to initialises the datasets.
 Otherwise the tasks will be ignored and the error will be written in `status_msg`

-- A dictionary (passed as `logs_dict` in all the previous method) is part of the state.
-It can be used to keep track of some metrics during task execution and key/values can be used by the method `response`.
+- A dictionary (passed as `logs_dict` in all the previous methods) is part of the state.
+It can be used to keep track of some metrics during task execution and key-values can be returned in the method `response`.